-Kim Kardashian & Kendall Jenner Get Laughed At While Describing Their Show As ‘Real’ During The Emmy’s
+Kim Kardashian & Kendall Jenner Get Laughed At While Describing Their Show As ‘Real’ During The Emmys

 — Kim Kardashian West (@KimKardashian) September 23, 2019

 Kim, for example, was on Twitter as early as 17 minutes ago.
 She made a joke, but the embed she linked to was missing.
-At any rate, it looked like she wasn’t about to mention the laughter.
+At any rate, it looked like she wasn’t about to mention the laughter she and her sister received at the Emmys.